What's a VIN Bar Code?

 Data provides special support for reading the VIN's,

-including through the windshield and outdoors.
+including through the windshield and even outdoors.
 Our readers also allow suppressing the "I" on imports' VINs.

 Which